-Withdrawing to meet tax liability on transfer from a non-Australian foreign superannuation scheme
+Withdrawing to meet tax liability on transfer from a non-Australian foreign superannuation scheme liability or student loan repayment obligation.

-You may be able to make a withdrawal from your KiwiSaver investment to pay any New Zealand tax liability or student loan repayment obligation.
 You can only do this if the liability happens because you transferred amounts from a foreign (non-Australian) superannuation scheme to a KiwiSaver scheme.